Home » Michigan Travel Regions » Pierce Stocking Scenic Drive: All 12 Stops + 2026 Platform Update

 Is the Lake Michigan Overlook platform open in 2026?

-No. The wooden platform at Stop #9 was removed in spring 2025 after winter winds destabilized the pilings.
-The parking area, accessible toilets, and view from the bluff edge remain open, but there is no platform or railing.
-The NPS has a 2028 planning study scheduled to determine what gets built next.
+No. The wooden platform at Stop 9 was removed in spring 2025 after winter winds destabilized the pilings.
+The parking area, accessible toilets, and the view from the bluff edge remain open, but there is no platform or railing.
+The NPS has a 2028 planning study scheduled to determine what gets built next, and a replacement deck is not guaranteed.

 Are dogs allowed on Pierce Stocking Scenic Drive?

 Yes.
 Leashed dogs are allowed on the drive itself and at the parking-lot stops.
-They’re also permitted on the Cottonwood Trail (Stop #4) — the only trail through the dunes that allows dogs.
+They’re also permitted on the Cottonwood Trail at Stop 4 — the only trail through the dunes that allows dogs.
 Dogs are not allowed on the Dune Climb, Empire Bluff, Pyramid Point, or other dune trails.

 Is Pierce Stocking Scenic Drive wheelchair accessible?

 Most of the drive can be experienced from the car.
-Accessible parking and toilets are available at four stops: the entrance lot, Picnic Mountain (Stop #2), Lake Michigan Overlook (Stop #9), and North Bar Lake Overlook (Stop #11).
-Stop #3 Dune Overlook has a ramped wooden deck and is the best fully accessible viewing spot.
-Stops #9 and #10 require walking on steep asphalt and loose sand.
+Accessible parking and toilets are available at four spots: the entrance lot, Picnic Mountain at Stop 3, Lake Michigan Overlook at Stop 9, and North Bar Lake Overlook at Stop 11.
+The Dune Overlook at Stop 3 has a ramped wooden deck and is the best fully accessible viewing spot.
+Stops 9 and 10 require walking on steep asphalt and loose sand.

 How much does Pierce Stocking Scenic Drive cost in 2026?